Pluxbox/radiomanager-java-client/README.md

 # Depricated

-This SDK is depricated, please consider using the RadioManager API directory or use your own OpenAPI/Swagger wrapper
+This SDK is depricated, please consider using the RadioManager API directly or use your own OpenAPI/Swagger wrapper